Gujeah/Risk-Flag-Prediction/README.md

 ## 📜 Introduction

 This project is an end-to-end Machine Learning Operations (MLOps) pipeline designed to predict credit risk.
-The goal is to build, deploy, and monitor a machine learning model that classifies loan applicants as "High Risk" or "Low Risk" based on their financial and demographic data like cities, states.--
+The goal is to build, deploy, and monitor a machine learning model that classifies loan applicants as "High Risk" or "Low Risk" based on their financial and demographic data like cities, states.

 The primary objective is to classify loan applicants as **High Risk** or **Low Risk** based on their financial and demographic data (e.g., cities, states).
 It demonstrates **MLOps best practices** such as: